-If you want your teen to avoid having sex while an adolescent, discourage early dating.
+If you want your teen to avoid having sex during adolescence, discourage early dating.

-According to the National Campaign to Prevent Teen Pregnancy, dating should be discouraged, if not prohibited, until your teen is 16 years old, and even then dating should occur in groups and in venues that are well supervised.
+According to the National Campaign to Prevent Teen Pregnancy, dating should be discouraged, if not prohibited, until your teen is 16 years old.
+Even then dating should occur in groups and in venues that are well supervised.
 Unless, that is, you have an overwhelming desire to be called "Grandma" or "Grandpa" real soon.

 Take your teen's peer relationships and anxieties seriously.
 Peer relationships are important for developing a host of positive qualities in your teen.

 At the same time, don't surrender your teen to his or her peers.
 Deviant peer groups can cause all sorts of difficulties.
 In fact, research shows that the more time teenagers spend interacting with their parents, the less likely they are to be influenced by peers—at least on the big stuff, like using drugs, drinking, driving recklessly, and having sex.

 If you want your teen's behavior to reflect your values and beliefs, make sure you spend time with your teen.
 Living with a teenager may at times be difficult, but being a teenager is even harder.
 Their task is to achieve a healthy sense of self-identity while avoiding the pitfalls of high-risk adolescent behavior.
 Doing so requires good peer relationships, but also avoiding deviant peer groups.
 It also means exploring the world of romantic interests while avoiding the world of teenage parenthood.

 Adolescence is the journey your children must go through in order to get to adulthood.
 To get there, teens must traverse a great deal of uncharted, and often turbulent, territory.
 You can't make that journey for them.
 But you can offer shelter when it storms.